mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

                         specified version.
 May be a positive integer number or 'latest' for the most recent version.
 For example:
                         --predict=latest or --predict=3
-  --verbose VERBOSE     Enables logging.
-Alias for --log=all --performance PERFORMANCE
-                        Enables time delta logging.
-Alias for --log=perf.all
+  --verbose             Enables logging.
+Alias for --log=all --performance         Enables time delta logging.
+Alias for --log=perf.all --log LOG [LOG ...]
+Enable logging.
+Parameters are a list of log domains.
+                        Using --log=all will enable all domains.
+Using --log=none will disable logging.
+  --record RECORD       Enable record simulation data to a file (current) or
+                        external service (not yet implemented).
+Parameter is the target file for recorded data.
+Data format will be inferred from the file extension.
+Currently supports ".json" and ".csv".
 ```

 Currently, all connectors use a Python program to bootstrap the simulation and connect it to the Bonsai AI Engine.
 To run any simulation, you call a Python program (shown in the code panel).